 Via Flavia

-The Cammino della Via Flavia leads to Italy’s far northeast, to its eastern gateway between Venezia-Giulia and Friuli where, on white limestone cliffs and fine golden sands, Europe plunges into the northernmost point of the Mediterranean.
+The Cammino di Dante Via Flavia leads to Italy’s far northeast, to its eastern gateway between Venezia-Giulia and Friuli where, on white limestone cliffs and fine golden sands, Europe plunges into the northernmost point of the Mediterranean.

 At the edge of the Gulf of Trieste, where Europe dives into the Adriatic Sea, where waters, languages and borders cross, among shrines, castles and archaeology, crossing nature and wildlife reserves, in the truest Karst and the lagoon of reeds, land of trade, transit of people, travelers and pilgrims, you here leave your trace the Way Via Flavia from an ancient Roman road.
 Leave your footprints will be delighted.